 You are cordially invited to this digital hideaway – the perfect place to catch a range of incredible music from our festival friends and family.
-A veritable pick’n’mix of creative troubadours including Alex Bishop, Amber Dee, Amy Duncan, Broken Bones Matilda, Chloe Foy, Daniel Inzani, Emily Barker, Firewoodisland, Gwilym Bowen Rhys, Isobel Holly, John Elliott, Lo Barnes, Lukas Drinkwater, Merlyn Driver, Mishra, Nuala Honan, Rachael Dadd, Rosie Hood, The Little Unsaid, Tobias Ben Jacob, Toddler & many more will provide the soundtrack for an afternoon and evening of swaying in the sunshine* (we hope).
+A veritable pick’n’mix of creative troubadours including Amber Dee, Amy Duncan, Broken Bones Matilda, Chloe Foy, Daniel Inzani, Emily Barker, Firewoodisland, Gwilym Bowen Rhys, John Elliott, Lady Nade, Lo Barnes, Lukas Drinkwater, Merlyn Driver, Mishra, Nuala Honan, Rachael Dadd, Rosie Hood, Rozi Plain, The Little Unsaid, Three Cane Whale, Tiny Ruins, Tobias Ben Jacob, Toddler & more will provide the soundtrack for an afternoon and evening of swaying in the sunshine* (we hope).

 *sunshine not guaranteed

 A ginormous thank you to all the artists for providing this magical moment.
 You are truly the best.

 These are unprecedented times.
 We would ask you to support these brilliant artists by purchasing music and merchandise directly from their websites…

 Amy Duncan – a Scottish artist with a heavenly voice.
 Amy writes emotive songs, combining intimate vocals, guitar, electric upright bass, synths and piano creating a folk-pop sound.
 We hope you will be able to enjoy Amy’s music live in Corsham in 2021.